Fastener Selection Guidelines: Different Types of Fasteners and Their Uses

 Staples are commonly used fasteners in every application include office work, furniture building, pallet construction and carton closing.
 To accommodate such a wide variety of tasks, choose from different variations of staples.
 They include wide crown staples, medium crown staples and narrow crown staples.

-Wide crown staples are heavy-duty staples that are large in size and used for roofing, furniture framing and carton to skid attachment.
+Wide crown staples are heavy-duty staples used for roofing, furniture framing and carton to skid attachment.
 They are measured in gauges.
 The smaller the gauge, the heavier the staple.

 Medium crown staples are commonly used in construction for shingles, fascia, soffits and fencing, but can also be used in furniture framing and pallet making.